 While many have adopted https to be standard others have objected especially those running static websites.
 But to push this further Google back in 2015 ranked websites based on https.
 That’s why Chrome will force to use https beginning today.

-From an ordinary Zambian the main difference between HTTP and HTTPS is that all HTTPS traffic is encrypted by default.
+From an ordinary Zambian browser user the main difference between HTTP and HTTPS is that all HTTPS traffic is encrypted by default.
 This means https is more secure from snooping, especially when you are using a public network.

 Read More About how Google is been helping to make internet secure